mlinnen/my-keezer/readme.md

 * 1 [LED Strip Light Triangle Bulbs](https://www.amazon.com/Triangle-Bulbs-T93003-Waterproof-Flexible/dp/B00IZA2URS)

 ## Wiring
 I used Fritzing to document the wiring of all components.
 After installing Fritzing just open the doc\keezer.fzz file from Fritzing.
+Or you can look at the doc\Wiring.png file.

 ## I/O
 * 1 gpio for 1 wire for temperature sensors
 * 1 gpio for relay dc fan
 * 1 gpio for relay LED light strip
-* 1 gpio for SSR compressor
+* 1 gpio for relay compressor
 * 1 gpio for motion sensor
 * 2 gpio for LCD
 * 1 gpio for push button LCD mode